Comparison guide: OpenAPI/Swagger C# client generation

 The Speakeasy-created SDK contains more generated files than the SDK from OpenAPI Generator, which is partly due to the Speakeasy SDK being less dependent on third-party libraries.

-Model and Usage
+Model and usage

 The Speakeasy SDK follows an object-oriented approach to constructing model objects, leveraging C# support for object initializers.
 Here’s an example of creating and updating a Pet